Yasir al-Dawsari: Academic career

-Imam of Masjid Al-Haram
+Imam of Masjid al-Dakheel, Riyadh

-On 29 Sha'ban 1436 H (15 June 2015), King Salman bin Abdulaziz issued an order for Al-Dawsari to become one of the Imams of Taraweeh and Tahajjud at Masjid Al-Haram during Ramadan.
-He carried out that order for five years.
-On 13 Safar 1441 H (12 October 2019), King Salman appointed Sheikh Yasser as a permanent imam at Masjid Al-Haram.
-Believed to be the youngest imam appointed at the Grand Mosque in Makkah, he led his first prayer in Masjid Al-Haram during the Maghrib and Isha prayers on Saturday, 13 October 2019.
+Before his appointment to Masjid al-Haram permanently in 1441/2019, al-Dosari served as Imam of Masjid al-Dakheel, Riyadh from 1425-1441 (2005-2019).
+During this period, his voice became recognised across social media platforms.
+His Ramadan recitations included passages from such Surahs as Mu'minoon, Luqman, Shu'ara, Ahzab, Qiyamah, Saad, Yusuf, Rahman and Waqi‘ah.
+By 2014, reports described over 10,000 worshippers attending his Taraweeh Prayers at Dakheel, with the congregation often spilling into the Riyadh streets surrounding Masjid al-Dakheel, leading to police being deployed to organise traffic during the final ten nights of Ramadan.

-Apart from being an imam, Al-Dawsari has also been an adviser to General Presidency of Haramain since 2020.
-He was appointed for that position after Abdul-Rahman Al-Sudais, Head of the General Presidency of Haramain, decided to reorganize the ranks of the advisory body of that government agency.
+Imam of Masjid al-Haram

-Khatib of Masjid Al-Haram
+On 29 Sha'ban 1436 AH (15 June 2015), King Salman bin Abdulaziz issued an order for Yasser al-Dosari to become one of the Imams of Taraweeh and Tahajjud at Masjid al-Haram during Ramadan.
+He carried out that role for five years.

-About three years after Al-Dawsari had been appointed as an imam of Masjid Al-Haram, Sheikh Al-Sudais announced that Al-Dawsari had also been appointed as a khatib of Masjid Al-Haram with King Salman's approval in December 2022.
+On 13 Safar 1441 AH (12 October 2019), King Salman appointed Al-Dosari as a permanent Imam at Masjid al-Haram.
+Believed to be the youngest imam appointed at the Grand Mosque in Makkah, he led his first prayer at Masjid al-Haram during the Maghrib and Isha prayers on Saturday, 13 October 2019.

-End of First Contract
+About three years after his appointment as Imam, Sheikh Abdul-Rahman Al-Sudais announced that Al-Dosari had also been appointed as a Khateeb of Masjid al-Haram, with King Salman's approval, in December 2022.

-After the completion of his four-year contract as imam, Sheikh Yasser was excused from the post in October 2023.
-Many called for his return, with an online survey showing that 94% of respondents wished to see him reinstated as imam.
+After the completion of his four-year contract as Imam, Al-Dosari was excused from the post in October 2023.
+Many called for his return, with an online survey showing that 94% of worshippers wished to see him reinstated as Imam.
+Nearly six months later, on Sha'ban 26, 1445 AH (7 March 2024), Al-Sudais announced Al-Dosari's re-appointment as Imam of Masjid al-Haram, effective from Ramadan 1445 AH (2024).